Sydney NSW Prize Home Drawings Yourtown: Winner Eligibility Rules & Tax Guide

 Tax Implications for Prize Home Winners

-If you win a $3 million Gold Coast home, the ATO values your acquisition at approximately $3 million.
-If you sell it five years later for $3.4 million, your capital gain is $400,000.
-You owe CGT on 50% of that gain (assuming you're an individual, not a company).
+You owe capital gains tax on 50% of that gain.
+This applies if you are an individual, not a company.
 Per the ATO's official guidance on prizes and awards, the discount applies immediately to most Australian residents.

 Stamp Duty and Ownership Transfer

-NSW does not levy stamp duty on lottery prize homes.
-However, if you later sell or refinance, standard NSW conveyancing costs apply.
-For a $3 million property, expect legal fees of $1,500–$2,500 and real estate agent commissions of 1.5–2.5% if you sell.
+NSW does not charge stamp duty on lottery prize homes.
+If you later sell or refinance, standard NSW conveyancing costs apply.
+For a $3 million property, expect legal fees of $1,500–$2,500.

 Common Eligibility Mistakes Winners Make

 Mistake 3: Purchasing after the draw closes.
 Late purchases are not entered into the ticket pool.
-Confirm the exact closing date and time; Yourtown typically closes at midnight on the final day.
+Confirm the exact closing date and time.
+Yourtown typically closes at midnight on the final day.

 How Yourtown Prize Home Odds Compare

 Yourtown's odds depend on the total ticket pool size.
 For the current Gold Coast drawing, the odds are [VERIFY BEFORE PUBLISH].
-This differs significantly from other Australian lotteries:
+This differs significantly from other Australian lotteries.

 Lottery Type Odds of Winning Major Prize Prize Value